Aukeijzer/Software-Ecosystems/README.md

 3. Run the following command "npm ci".
 This chain installs all required packages
 4. to run the front-end in development mode excecute: `npm run dev`
 5. To run the front-end in production mode execute: `npm run build` followed by `npm start`

+Also be sure you have added the [eviroment files](README.md#front-end-enviroment-files).

 ### Testing
 Front-end testing is doen with Cypress and Jest.
 Cypress is used for component testing and e2e tests.
 Jest is used for all seperate functions.